-Although Industry Recognized Credentials (IRC) for the Agriculture industry do exist, most require additional education than offered at IVC.
-However, there may be an opportunity to develop pathways from high school to community college to university within the current purview of the Agriculture degree/certificate offerings at Imperial Valley College.
+Although Industry Recognized Credentials (IRC) for the Agriculture industry do exist and have been discussed, the final requirements exceed what can be accomplished at IVC.
+There may be opportunities to further develop high school to community college to university pathways within the current purview of the Agriculture degree/certificate offerings at Imperial Valley College.